The 20 Best Epidermolytic Hyperkeratosis Doctors Near Me in New York, US

 English

-Sharon Glick is a Dermatologist in Brooklyn, New York.
+Sharon Glick is a Pediatrics specialist and a Dermatologist practicing medicine in Brooklyn, New York.
 Dr. Glick is rated as an Experienced provider by MediFind in the treatment of Epidermolytic Hyperkeratosis.
-Her top areas of expertise are Kerion Celsi, Harlequin Ichthyosis, Junctional Epidermolysis Bullosa, and Epidermolysis Bullosa.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Kerion Celsi, Harlequin Ichthyosis, Junctional Epidermolysis Bullosa, and Epidermolysis Bullosa.

 Experienced in Epidermolytic Hyperkeratosis